mnkhee/user-docs-project/docs/tutorials/reading.md

 ## Overview

-This section will focus on reading and displaying data on your web browsers local storage.
+This section will focus on reading and displaying data from your web browser's local storage.
+!!! tip "Pre-requisites"
+    This tutorial is a continuation on the [**creating tutorial**](creating.md).
+If you have not completed it, you will need to have setup data inside your browser's local storage on your own.
+    <br> *There is no guarantee that the data you have entered will be compatible with our code*.
+Continue at your own risk!

 ## Setup

 1. Create a button tag below the previous button tag in your HTML file.
-Give it an **id** attribute 'displayData', an **onClick** event attribute 'displayOutput', and put any text inside.
+Give it an id attribute 'displayData', an onClick event attribute 'displayOutput', and put any text inside.

     At this point, you should have this in your HTML file.